uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 If authorised to add samples for `childID`: server will return 204 or 207 (see later).

-If not authorised: server will return 403 response.
+If not authorised OR no such child: server will return 403 response.

 If any errors: return 207 response, where `resource` will be `/samples/{childID}/{timestamp}` and `timestamp` is the `timestamp`